Olde English Bulldogge -

 Their normal disposition is happy, out-going, eager to please and trustworthy.
 They can also play the clown, as the video compilation below shows!

-They have much less health problems compared to the English Bulldog so are able to run around and play with children without any breathing issues and they love their family and want to follow them around and be with them all the time.
+They have far fewer health problems compared to the English Bulldog so are able to run around and play with children without any breathing issues and they love their family and want to follow them around and be with them all the time.

 They absolutely LOVE chewing so make sure you have 2 or 3 toys for your Old English Bulldogge to keep him amused and to keep your furniture from being destroyed!
 Avoid giving him rawhide items such as bones and pigs ears though.

 Otherwise, if you don't want to keep replacing chewed up toys then a good option is recycled tyres which apparently the dogs love.
 And they last a bit longer too!

 Bulldogs as a breed were very popular from the 13th-19th Century when Bull Baiting was at it's peak.
 Prior to this, they were used by butchers to immobilise bulls so that the farmer or butcher could approach it and slaughter the bull without fear of injury.

 Bull baiting was a horrific "sport" which was most popular in England.
 Almost every town or village had a bull ring and a large amount of money passed hands at these events as people would bet wagers.

 On the day of the bull baiting, the bull would be decorated with ribbons and paraded through town.
 Then it was put into the bull-ring and attached to an iron stake in the ground with around 30ft of rope.

 Different dogs were then encouraged, one at a time, to try immobilise the bull by clamping their jaws onto it's nose which was the most sensitive part of the beast.

 Inexperienced dogs often headed straight for the bull's head which usually ended up with them being gorged or tossed into the air.